RafalWilinski/dynamodb-migrations/README.md

 # dynamodb-migrations

+> **This repo is heavily in progress!** Readme describes **desired** contract and functionality.
+Please do not try using it **yet!**.
+I'm not even sure if it's a good idea.

-[Functionless](https://github.com/functionless/functionless) mini-framework for DynamoDB migrations in AWS CDK. `dynamodb-migrations` leverages [Step Functions](https://aws.amazon.com/step-functions/) to enable massively parallel reads and writes to DynamoDB making your migrations faster.
+[Functionless](https://github.com/functionless/functionless)-based mini-framework for DynamoDB migrations in AWS CDK. `dynamodb-migrations` leverages [Step Functions](https://aws.amazon.com/step-functions/) to enable massively parallel reads and writes to DynamoDB making your migrations faster.

 `dynamodb-migrations` uses _"Migrations as Infrastructure"_ approach - each migration ends up being a separate State Machine, each one of them is deployed as a separate Stack.